ontop/vig/docs/v1.8.0/Troubleshooting.md

 	at it.unibz.inf.data_pumper.core.main.Main.main(Main.java:107)
 ```

-If pumper-type is ODBA: The timeout can be caused by missing or wrong information, check that your obda file in the SourceDeclaration  contains the same JDBC connection information as you defined in your configuration file (default one src/main/resources/configuration.conf)
+If pumper-type is ODBA: The timeout can be caused by missing or wrong information, check that your obda file in the SourceDeclaration contains the same JDBC connection information as you defined in your configuration file (default configuration file: src/main/resources/configuration.conf)

 ###  FileNotFoundException src/main/resources/csvs/*.csv